technoidentity/devfractal/code-review.md

 4. Make sure there are no locks.
 Unless it's very low-level code and it's local.
 5. Use simple Tasks where possible for asynchronous tasks(io or compute).
 Return Futures/Tasks/Promises.
 6. DO NOT create threads.
-Use Tasks(or threadpools) instead.
+Use Tasks(or thread pools) instead.
 7. Prefer channels or async enumerable if available.
 8. Make sure asynchronous code and parallel code are separated.